badetitou/SmartTest/SmartTest.package/SmTIcebergLoadedPackagesFilter.class/README.md

-I filter the packages and I block the packages if they are not loaded with Iceberg.
+This filter only looks in the packages that are loaded with Iceberg